 The fly can be fished like many buzzers on either an intermediate or floating line using a very slow figure of eight retrieve or dead drift.
-I have had many takes sitting this buzzer 2-4 feet below a dry fly used as an indicator and fished close to weed beds in shallow water.
 In winter this fly has excelled for me when trout are still taking buzzers as part of their diet.

 Wind the thread down the hookshank, catching in a piece of flexifloss to the base of the hook.
 Wind the thread back up the hookshank to the middle where the hotspot will begin.